kevlu8/CPCC/README.md

 }
 ```

-will not.
+may cause unexpected behavior.

-CP is virtually identical to C++, except for having `use` libraries.
+CPC is virtually identical to C++, except for having `use` libraries.

 To use a library, simply put `use <libname>;` at the beginning of your code.

-To compile your CP program, run `cpcc file.cp`.
+To compile your CP program, run `cpcc file.cpc`.

-If you would not like the credits comments at the beginning of your code, simplify run `cpcc --nocredits file.cp`.
+If you would not like the credits comments at the beginning of your code, simplify run `cpcc --nocredits file.cpc`.

 ### Installing